-As an international student in Sweden, you’re allowed to work alongside your studies – there’s no official limitation for how many hours you can work.
+As an international student in Sweden, you are technically allowed to work alongside your studies.
+There’s no official limitation on how many hours you can work.
 However, it’s crucial to remember that your studies should be your top priority: the Swedish education system is a demanding one.
-Even though you might not have many classroom hours, you’re expected to spend the equivalent of a 40-hour work on coursework, reading and assignments.
+Even though you might not have many classroom hours, you will still be expected to spend the equivalent of a full-time, 40-hour work on coursework, reading and assignments.
 This can make it difficult to combine studies with working in Sweden.

-Most universities have careers services that can help you with finding a part-time job during your studies.
+Some universities have careers services that can help you find a part-time student job.
 Many also offer services like employer fairs, CV checks and special events with companies.
 Websites like Academic Work, StudentConsulting or StudentJob can also be a good place to look for postings.

 Work after your studies

 Sweden is a great place to start your career and innovative, international companies are found throughout the country.
 Check Working in Sweden for more information on what to consider before starting your career, or running a business in Sweden.

-You can apply to extend your residence permit for up to six months to search for a job or start a company, and if you receive a job offer meeting certain conditions you can then apply for a work permit.
+You can apply to extend your residence permit for up to six months to search for a job or start a company.
+If you receive a job offer that meets certain conditions, you can then apply for a work permit.
 For more information on requirements and how to apply for an extension or a work permit, visit the Swedish Migration Agency’s website.